TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-old-new-thing.md

 Working on a Zombie Product is a thankless task.
 Your small team (its always a small team) does its best to keep the product alive.
 People leave and are never replaced.
 The technology base ages.
 There's no budget to keep things up to date.

-Zombie Products are often the result of acquisitions that don't work out.
-When I joined Autodesk with the [Navisworks acquisition](https://investors.autodesk.com/news-releases/news-release-details/autodesk-completes-acquisition-navisworks) in 2007, I thought we were the only construction focused product that Autodesk had.
-In reality, another group within Autodesk had [acquired Constructware](https://investors.autodesk.com/news-releases/news-release-details/autodesk-completes-acquisition-demand-software-provider) a year earlier.
-Constructware was a great product.
-It was highly sticky.
-Once customers adopted it, it became central to their processes.
-It was a cloud product before Autodesk went all in on the cloud.
-Autodesk could have built a cloud construction business around Constructware.

-Instead, by the time I joined, Constructware was already the Old New Thing.
-When the Navisworks team found out about it we were excited about integrating with it.
-Navisworks is a desktop single user collaboration tool.
-A cloud collaboration platform was a perfect fit.
-We were gently steered away.
-Nothing was explicitly said but everyone knew that Constructware was the Old New Thing and should be avoided.
+Zombie Products are often the result of acquisitions that don't work out, or "incubation" projects that fail to scale up.
+I first encountered a Zombie Product early in my career.
+It was complementary to the product I was working on.
+Naively I was excited about the possibility of integrating with it.
+I was gently steered away.
+Nothing was explicitly said but everyone else knew that it was the Old New Thing and should be avoided.

 How long can a Zombie Product survive?
-Constructware was finally shut down this year, fifteen years after becoming the Old New Thing.
+Most Zombie Products I've encountered are still active.
+That first one I encountered?
+It's one of the few that was actually decommissioned.
+In this case, fifteen years later.

 # Competition

 Competition is good, right?
 Well, not if you're the Old New Thing.
 If there's a fresh, new  project in the same or an overlapping space it's easy for people to see it as the natural successor to your presumably stale, failing project.

-The textbook example is when a VP makes a move and acquires another product.
-This happened to Constructware when [Autodesk acquired Vela](https://investors.autodesk.com/news-releases/news-release-details/autodesk-positioned-transform-construction-industry-through-vela) which then became BIM 360 Field.
-As usual there was only partial overlap so Vela couldn't replace Constructware.
-However, there was enough overlap to reinforce Constructware's position as the now very old new thing and confirm its status as a zombie product.
+The textbook example is when a VP [makes a move]({% link _posts/2022-10-31-organizational-anti-pattern-vp-moves.md %}) and acquires another product.
+As is almost always the case there is only partial overlap, so the acquired product isn't a ready made replacement.
+However, some overlap is enough to reinforce your project's position as the old new thing and speed up its progress to either crash and burn or become a zombie product.

 The other common play is for another group in the organization to develop an overlapping project (usually without knowing about your project or one of the other five similar projects).
 The new project gets the hype and the momentum.
 Once their VP becomes aware of the other projects they express sadness and regret at the pointless duplication and suggest that everyone else abandons their clearly inferior projects.